nicopresto/hs/src/pages/index.md

 mainpitch:
   title: Why HealthScapes
   description: >
     HealthScapes encompass animal, human, and plant health, as well as their drivers such as climate, disease, ecosystems, and human activity.
-These resources are intended to help families and communities build resilience against pandemics, climate change, and natural disasters.
+These resources are intended to help communities build resilience in the face of pandemics, climate change, and natural disasters.
 description: >
-  Healthy and sustainable homes and communities requires planning to address all of the drivers of health.
-This includes secure food supplies, public health, clean available water, and reliable energy.
-Here is a collection of resources to realize these goals:
+  Healthy and resilient communities require planning to address all of the drivers of health.
+This includes food security, wellness, clean water supplies, and reliable energy.
+Here is a collection of resources to help realize these goals:
 intro:
   blurbs:
     - image: /img/health.png
       text: >
         Healthy communities require adequate medical services, planning, supplies, infrastructure, and preventative care.
-Here we present ways to ensure these needs before and during a crisis.
-We include resources for health planning, equipment checklists, medications, skill development, and building do-it-yourself (DIY) medical gear.
+Here we present ways to ensure these needs before, during, and after a crisis.
+We include resources for health planning, equipment checklists, medications, skill development, and do-it-yourself (DIY) medical gear.
     - image: /img/food.png
       text: >
-        Food security and the availability of healthy foods will help ensure resilience when faced with stressors such as a pandemic or natural disaster.
-Ensuring supply chains, emergency rations, harvesting wild foods, and growing local produce and proteins is critical.
+        Food security and the availability of healthy foods help ensure longterm resilience when faced with stressors such as a pandemics or disasters.
+Reliable supply chains, emergency rations, wild foods, and local food production are strategies to built security.
     - image: /img/energy.png
       text: >
-        Energy is vital for powering equipment, connecting to internet resources and multiplying the ability to do work.
-We have assembled resources to quantify and improve the energy resilience of your surroundings.
+        Energy is vital for powering equipment, connecting to internet resources, and multiplying the ability to do work.
+We have assembled resources to quantify and improve the energy resilience of your communities.
     - image: /img/water.png
       text: >
-        Water quantity and quality are essential to community health.
-Here we have compiled means to locate, purify, protect, and store water to ensure it is available during a crisis.
+        Water quantity and quality are paramount to community health.
+Here we have compiled means to locate, purify, protect, and store water to ensure availability throughout a crisis.

-  heading: What we offer
+  heading: What we provide
   description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+    Healthscapes is a curated set of resources for community resilience.
+We collate guides and best practices, tutorials, and checklists.
+Furthermore, we identify planning resources such as maps, data, software, and technology that can be leveraged to help you prepare.
 main:
   heading: Great coffee with no compromises
   description: >